KazZBodnar/KazZBodnar.github.io/pycalc.md

 # PyCalc
-### A simple python calculator (WIP)
+### A simple python calculator
-This is a simple and easy-to-use calculator written in Python 3 (work in progress!).
+This is a simple and easy-to-use calculator written in Python 3.

 ## Source Code
 ```